seanbell/opensurfaces-segmentation-ui/README.md

 I recommend asking for feedback after the 2nd or 3rd time a user has submitted, not the first time, and then not asking again (otherwise it gets annoying).
 Users usually don't have feedback until they have been working for a little while.

-#### Django version
-The demo project is written for Django 1.4, though it probably will work with other versions since it uses almost no django APIs.

 #### Compiling from coffeescript
 The javascript for the tool is automatically compiled from coffeescript files